karlinjf/ChromiumXRefs/README.md

-# Chromium Utilities Plugin for Sublime Text
+# Chromium X-Refs Plugin for Sublime Text
-### Show details for a given function or variable
+### Show cross-references for a given function or variable
 - **Usage**: Ctrl+Alt+Left mouse click (or ctrl+alt+\\) on a member function definition or variable in the C++ Chromium codebase.
 - **Function**: Inserts a frame in the code with links to declaration,